 Caipirinha is a drink that was first made in Brazil.
 It is made with Brazilian liquor as well as sugar and lime.
 The liquor is known as cachaça, which is a hard liquor with a sugarcane base.
 This drink is the most popular alcoholic beverage and the liquor used in it is also the liquor of choice in Brazil.

 The sugar, lime, and cachaça result in a semi-tropical drink that is lightly refreshing with a citrus twist.
 While there is sugar in the drink and cachaça has a sugarcane base, the drink has the perfect tone of sweetness without being overly sweet as you might suspect.

 How Is Caipirinha Made?

 Caipirinha is delightfully refreshing, particularly in the summer when you just want an ice-cold simple adult beverage that is light and delicious.
-It’s really very simple to make, but does have a bit of a process to follow to ensure you caipirinha tastes great when you are finished!
+It’s very simple to make, but does have a bit of a process to follow to ensure your caipirinha tastes great when you are finished!

 Trust us, your taste buds will thank you if you take the time to do it right!

 For a single cup of caipirinha, you use half of a lime sliced into wedges, 2 tsp of sugar, and 2 oz. of cachaça.
 Here are the basic steps to follow: